Chlorinated Chicken: An Omen for Brexit?

 Whether and how meat (indeed, any food) that has been farmed or grown in intensive, impoverished, un-natural, nutrient-poor and chemically adulterated conditions, can satisfy our nutritional requirements and how this impacts our nutritional status and ultimately our health – and our need for healthcare.

-I’ve raised many of these issues within the pages of Once Upon a Cook – nutritional value, food safety, the impact of conventional and chemical farming practices and need for regenerative agriculture, in what I hope you’ll find to be accessible, informative and inspirational reading.
+I’ve raised many of these issues within the pages of The Real Food Solution – nutritional value, food safety, the impact of conventional and chemical farming practices and need for regenerative agriculture, in what I hope you’ll find to be accessible, informative and inspirational reading.

 “The European Union has banned the chicken, amid criticism [that] the US uses the process to hide poor hygiene on farms and abattoirs.